reveal/revealjs.com/README.md

 We automatically generate our production build at deploy-time but it's also possible to do it manually with:
 ```
-npm run production
+yarn run production
 ```

 ### Note
 reveal.js is installed from the [dev branch](https://github.com/hakimel/reveal.js/tree/dev).
-If it gets stuck on an old version, remove the reveal.js entry from `package.lock.json` and rerun `npm install`.
+If it gets stuck on an old version, remove the reveal.js entry from `package.lock.json` and rerun `yarn`.